laws-africa/laws-africa.github.io/api/index.markdown

   * The Laws.Africa commons is continuously updated by the community.
 This includes the maintenance of existing legislation and the addition of new countries and subject areas.
   * The same data model for all countries makes your work across Africa simpler.
   * [Akoma Ntoso](http://www.akomantoso.org/) is the premier global legislative markup standard.
 It’s an open, non-proprietary standard managed by [OASIS](https://www.oasis-open.org/).
-  * Easy to work with: a simple REST API that provides JSON, XML and HTML.
+  * Easy to work with: a simple REST API that provides JSON, XML, HTML, PDF and ePub.
 For many use cases, there is no need to work with XML directly.
 plans:
 - title: Non-Commercial and Research
   description: FREE for non-commercial uses.